ayushNautiyal35/Online-auction-system/README.md

 5.Select for the login.php file and enter credentials and if not registerd please register.
 6.Finaly enter the data.

-To see the full working and documentation refer to info.pdf .
+To see the full working and documentation refer to info.docx.